IVSoftware/dgv-destination-sort/README.md

-The accepted [answer](https://stackoverflow.com/a/75297887/5438626) is excellent, but I would be remiss if I didn't mention how `DataGridView` might save you a lot of legwork by automatically configuring itself based on your `Destination` class.
+The accepted [answer](https://stackoverflow.com/a/75297887/5438626) is excellent, but I'd be remiss if I didn't mention how `DataGridView` might save you a lot of legwork by automatically configuring itself based on your `Destination` class.

 [![screenshot][1]][1]